JamesWebbTelescope/uge-3/README.md

 <h2>Installing</h2>

-Open Windows Powershell and run the following command <c>pip install flask-restful</c>
+Open Windows Powershell and run the following command ```pip install flask-restful```

 <h1>How/where to download your program</h1>
 The code for the program can be found in the \Code-folder.
-Any modifications needed to be made to files/folders Executing program
+<h1>Any modifications needed to be made to files/folders</h1>
+None
+<h1>Executing program</h1>
+Open the parser.py - file in VS Code.
+Run it with the Python debugger and wait for it to finish.
+Once that is done, open the database.py file and run it.
-How to run the program
+<h1>How to run the program</h1>

-Step-by-step bullets
+When you run it, the database.py - file will give you a local web address in the VS Code terminal.
+Copy it into your preferred browser and go to it.
+When you get there, you will see the message "Hello world"

+<h1>Step-by-step bullets</h1>

-code blocks for commands
+<h1>code blocks for commands</h1>

-Help
+<h1>Help</h1>
+To send POST and DELETE requests to the webpage, you need the Postman app for sending them: https://www.postman.com/downloads/

-Any advise for common problems or issues.
+<h1>Any advise for common problems or issues.</h1>

-command to run if program contains helper info
+<h1>command to run if program contains helper info</h1>

-Authors
+<h1>Authors</h1>
 Contributors names and contact info

-ex.
-Dominique Pizzie
-ex. @DomPizzie

-Version History
+Vitor From
+Viktor.From@specialisterne.dk

+<h1>Version History</h1>
 0.2
 Various bug fixes and optimizations
 See commit change or See release history